 The best thing about this bread is that it is super duper easy to make, but its other best quality is that it’s really fast!

 You can make this side dish in just 20 minutes, and it’s easy enough to prepare and pop in the oven while you’re cooking other things.

-Or just dip these in marinara sauce and call that your dinner.
-It’s 2020, so no judgement, and we totally did that after photographing these.
+Or just dip these in marinara sauce and call that your dinner, no judgement.

 But let’s just get into this super simple recipe so you can get to noshing!

 - Bread: I used a long (about 2 feet) loaf of French bread for this recipe.
 Any French, Ciabatta, Italian, or Vienna loaf should work quite well in this recipe.
 I reckon it'd be great with sourdough too!
 I recommend you get a loaf you can slice yourself (not pre-sliced) so you can use the hasselback method described below, which helps keep the fillings in the bread.